Azure-Samples/resources-dotnet-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 ---
 services: Resources
 platforms: .Net
-author: anudeepsharma
+author: anuchandy
 ---

-#Getting Started with Resources - Deploy Virtual Machine Using A R M Template - in .Net #
+# Getting Started with Resources - Deploy Virtual Machine Using A R M Template - in .Net #

           Azure Resource sample for deploying virtual machine with managed disk using an ARM template.